rafaelcoias/Web_Dev/README.md

    I hope you found this script interesting and that you learned something about web development here.

-   Good luck for you who are about to enter in the web world!
+   Good luck for those who are about to enter in the web world!